vitaly-zdanevich/iOSbackup/README.md

 `pycryptodome` has an API compatible with older `pycrypto`, which should also work with `iOSbackup`.
 But `pycryptodome` is more well maintained and easier to install on Windows and macOS.

+See package name for your system package manager at [Repology](https://repology.org/project/python:iosbackup/versions).

 ## Usage